MalturTA/TerrariaGigachadNextbot/README.md

 Seriously, it is mod, that adds png image, that follows you and does a lot of damage on contact.

 ---
+## General information

+You can get stable version of the mod on the [steam workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=2827392367), or alternatively, download from [the releases tab](https://github.com/MalturTA/TerrariaGigachadNextbot/releases).

+If you want latest and greatest changes, follow instructions below.
+But beware, that it may be unstable, cause data loss, and generally unpleasant experience.

 ## Instructions